As the days are getting longer and the weather warms up, we are delighted to notice the re-appearance of our much-loved hedgehogs.

 Leaving some areas of your garden wild with leaf or log piles offers our hedgehogs somewhere to sleep.
 Make sure that if you ever have a garden fire that you set it up on the day, or at least move it from one area to another so that you can check for hedgehogs.

-If you would prefer, you can buy or even make your own hedgehog house!
-If you are interested in making your own here is a handy guide: https://scottishwildlifetrust.org.uk/activity/how-to-build-a-hedgehog-home/
+If you would prefer, you can buy or even make your own hedgehog house.
+You can find a guide on our website.

 Watching hedgehogs in our garden